 Ready to attend class and study?
 Seattle Central has a spot for you.
 Remember, deadlines are important so use the Academic Calendar to stay on track.

 Students with special needs and/or disabilities are encouraged to contact Disability Support Services for assistance.

 High School graduate and / or 18 or older

 Anyone who is a high school graduate or anyone age 18 or older can become a Seattle Central student.
-To apply, just fill out the online application form, it's fast and free!
+To apply just fill out the online application form, it's fast and free!
 Two business days later, students will receive an official Student Identification Number (SID).